sendgrid/sendgrid-cli/README.md

 This command line interface implements a limited set of commands.

 * `sg list-apikeys`: List API keys
-* `sg subuser-admins`: Get all subuser teammate admin
+* `sg subuser-admins`: Iterate over all subusers and list all teammates (including role) for each subuser
 * `sg contacts upload`: Upload contacts from a CSV file (fields: email, first_name, last_name)
 * `sg webhooks`: Manage Event and Inbound Parse webhooks